 I head to the Kapuzinerberg, an easy walk, about 20 minutes uphill to see the views towards Germany and another 10 minutes to see the views of the beautiful city of Salzburg and also an excellent view of the fortress of Salzburg itself.

 Also, on clear days you can see lots of the mountains close to Salzburg.
-Here is a good site to visit for more information: www.visit-salzburg.net/sights/kapuzinerberg.htm
+If you’d like more information, check out their tourism site.

 After coming down from the views above, I head for the lovely cobblestone streets of the main downtown area of Salzburg, the very well-known Getreidegasse, which is the shopping street.